-Contexts are parts of a template that are each used to generate a specific type of output: Web, Email or Print.
+Contexts are parts of a template that are each used to generate a specific type of output: Email or Print.

-The Print context outputs documents to either a physical printer a PDF file; see "Print context" on page 280.

-- The Email context outputs HTML email, composed of HTML code with embedded CSS.
-See "Email context" on page 315. - The Web context outputs an HTML web page.
-See "Web Context" on page 330.
+- The Print context outputs documents to either a physical printer a PDF file; see "Print context" on page 61. - The Email context outputs HTML email, composed of HTML code with embedded CSS.
+See "Email context" on page 95.

 When a new template is made, the Context appropriate to that new template is automatically created, including one section.
-After a template has been created, the other two contexts can be added to it; see "Adding a context" below.
+After a template has been created, the other two contexts can be added to it; see "Adding a context" on the next page.

-If an Email context is going to be part of the template, it is recommended to start with an Email Template Wizard; see "Creating an Email template with a Wizard" on page 311.
+If an Email context is going to be part of the template, it is recommended to start with an Email Template Wizard; see "Creating an Email template with a Wizard" on page 91.
 After creating a template, contexts can be added to it, but that can not be done with a wizard.